justinwinslow/JWin-s-Boilerplate/README.md

 ###### Getting Set Up

-From the project root folder run "npm install" to install require node packages
+From the project root folder run "npm install" to install required node packages

 ###### Running the Server